Artyum/RC-Flight-Assist/README.md

 # RC Flight Assist (RCFA) Telemetry System

-I present to you a one-of-a-kind telemetry system for RC pilots.
-The RC Flight Assist (RCFA) is designed specifically for outdoor pattern flying, such as F3A or F3M classes.
-The system allows better control over the airplane during acrobatics, implementing a radio telemetry mechanism that indicates the position inside the flight area with high accuracy.
+RCFA is a telemetry system for RC pilots, designed specifically for outdoor pattern flying, such as F3A or F3M classes.
+The system provides better control over the airplane during acrobatics by implementing a radio telemetry mechanism that accurately indicates the position within the flight area.
 With RCFA, pilots can maintain the proper position in the sky, resulting in better handling and improved skills.
-The system was tested in collaboration with the best Polish F3A pilot of 2015.
+The system was tested in collaboration with the top Polish F3A pilot of 2015.

 #### How Does It Work?